Power supply circuit design optimized for digital light projectors

 - Power circuit with smoothing filter capacitor

-- Additional power circuit design for USB devices
+- Telephone power circuit

-- Low voltage adjustable reference power circuit
+- Nine-speed adjustable DC power circuit